Setting Up Virtual Reality (VR) Headsets in Windows 11: A Complete Guide

 Ergonomics, performance and safety

-Correct adjustment of the visor prevents fatigue.
-Tighten the straps just enough and center the lenses to see clearly.If you have a physical IPD control, adjust it until the blur and halos are eliminated.
+Properly adjusting the scope prevents fatigue.
+Tighten the straps just enough and center the lenses for a clear view ; if you have physical IPD control, adjust it until blurriness and halos are eliminated.

 If you play sitting down, choose a stable and comfortable chair.
 Remember to take regular breaks to rest your eyes and neck, especially during long sessions.

-To improve performance, update GPU and display drivers, Close programs you don't use and lower the graphics a bit on heavy titles. or force 60Hz if your rig is tight.
-The goal in VR is consistent fluidity.
+To improve performance, update your GPU and headset drivers, close unused programs, and lower the graphics settings in demanding titles or force 60Hz if your system is struggling.
+The goal in VR is consistently smooth gameplay.

-Safety first: clear the area well, Use virtual boundaries and stay aware of your real surroundings even when you're fully immersed.
-Adding a VR mat helps you navigate by touch.
+Safety first: clear the area, use virtual boundaries, and stay aware of your surroundings even when fully immersed.
+Adding a VR mat helps you orient yourself by touch.

 Troubleshooting common problems